koraytugay/koraytugay.github.io/content/java/threads-in-java.md

 * TOC
 {:toc}

-## Overview
-### Thread vs thread
+## Thread vs thread
 - `Thread` is a class in Java
 - `thread` is an individual, lightweight process

-  - Every `thread` has its own call stack
-    - In other words, a call stack executes in a separate `thread`
+Every thread has its own call stack, in other words: a call stack executes in a separate thread.

 ## Creating and Starting a Thread
-- A `thread` in Java starts as an instance of a `java.lang.Thread`
+- A thread in Java starts as an instance of a `java.lang.Thread`
-  - Every `thread` of execution starts as an instance of class `Thread`
+  - Every thread of execution starts as an instance of class Thread

 ### Passing a Runnable to a Thread
-- A `Thread` executes the target `Runnable` in a new `thread`
+- A Thread executes the target `Runnable` in a new thread

 ```java
 Runnable r = () -> {};
 new Thread(r).start();
 ```

-- A `Runnable` can be passed to multiple `Thread`s
+- A `Runnable` can be passed to multiple Threads
-  - That would mean the exact same job will be repeated multiple times (albeit in different `thread`s)
+  - That would mean the exact same job will be repeated multiple times (albeit in different threads)
-  - The job will be executed in multiple call stacks in multiple `thread`s
+  - The job will be executed in multiple call stacks in multiple threads

 ```java
 Runnable r = () -> {};